ZahinAbrar/Denoising-images-with-Convolutional-Autoencoder./README.md

 2. **Decoder**: The decoder reconstructs the image by applying upsampling and transposed convolutional layers to revert the compressed representation to the original image size.

 ### Encoder
-- Conv2D → ReLU → MaxPooling2D
+- Conv2D → ReLU → MaxPooling2D - Relu to battle against the vanishing gradient problem
 - Conv2D → ReLU → MaxPooling2D

 ### Decoder